 There are several ways to fold a brochure, and each has its own benefits.
-At PrintPlace.com, we realize that not everyone is as passionate about printing as us, and you might be confused by some of the printing terms we use on PrintPlace.com.
+At PrintPlace.com, we realize that not everyone is as passionate about printing as us, and you might be confused by some of the printing terms we use.
 That’s why we want to clarify some for you.
 The half-fold and tri-fold are pretty simple and easy to figure out, but with names like double parallel fold and French fold, they can be a bit harder to remember.
 No problem.
-That’s why I am writing this post.
+That’s why we’re here to guide you.

-We even designed a video that clearly shows the different folds we offer.
-Take a look.
-The folds become easy to understand when you see them right in front of you.
+We even designed a video that clearly shows the different brochure folds we offer.
+Take a look and watch closely.
+The types of brochure folds become easy to understand when they are clearly illustrated and explained thoroughly.

-To remember the differences, I also laid out some pointers about each of the folds below.
+To remember the differences, We laid out some pointers about each of the folds below.
 Along with the details of each, are some tips on how to best utilize them.
 By the end you should understand exactly which fold is best for you.

 Tri-fold (Letter fold):